Bizaffix/figma-beam-recreation/customemail.md

   recipientType: 'students' | 'instructors';
-  images?: string[]; // Optional array of image URLs to include in the email headerImage?: string; // Optional header/logo image URL }
+  images?: string[]; // Optional array of image URLs to include in the email headerImage?: string; // Optional header/logo image URL sections?: EmailSection[]; // Optional sections with message and images }

 // Helper function to delay execution (for rate limiting)